 A Lyot stop is a particular type of stop used within coronagraphs.
-A stop is optical element designed to limit which light rays pass through an optical instrument such as a telescope or camera, typically a wall with a circular opening/window through which the light passes on its way to the focal plane.
-A telescope's aperture functions as a stop, and it may have additional stops.
+A stop is an optical element designed to limit which light rays pass through an optical instrument such as a telescope or camera, typically a wall with a circular opening/window through which the light passes on its way to the focal plane.
+A telescope's aperture functions as a stop, and the telescope may have additional stops.

 Stops have a number of functions, including serving as a baffle to prevent stray light from reaching the sensors.
 A well-known "everyday" use of a stop is in a photographer's camera, implementing an adjustable aperture, which allows the camera to be adapted to conditions of varying brightness, and can also improve the focus if the target object is sufficiently bright.